 IR35 Off-Payroll Changes and Reasonable Care

-With these changes, HMRC have conceded that the scale of change is massive.
+With these changes, HMRC has conceded that the scale of change is massive.

-To protect the contractor, who suddenly have control of their determination taken away, HMRC have introduced a ‘reasonable care’ clause.
+To protect the contractor, who suddenly have control of their determination taken away, HMRC has introduced a ‘reasonable care’ clause.

 HMRC defines reasonable care as “doing everything you can to make sure the … documents you send to HMRC are accurate”.
 It also states that it will take “individual circumstances into account when considering whether you’ve taken reasonable care”.

 The sense we have from HMRC is that it will set the standard appropriate to the entity it is testing.
-In the case of medium or large-sized business, especially those with a HR department, HMRC will expect thoroughness and diligence.
+In the case of medium or large-sized businesses, especially those with an HR department, HMRC will expect thoroughness and diligence.